svin24/svin24.github.io/content/blog/2023-01-30-Should-private-platforms-engage-in-censorship.md

 point out that the free market isn't, lean in favor of regulation and nationalization of important industries, and seek to empower the powerless against the powerful.
-It will require a lot of difficult, ongoing work to get there, and I imagine most this work will be done in spite of the protests of the typical free speech absolutist.
+It will require a lot of difficult, ongoing work to get there, and I imagine most of this work will be done in spite of the protests of the typical free speech absolutist.

 I am in favor of these reforms, but they are decades away from completion, and many will disagree on the goals and their implementation.
 But I am also a